GYA STANDARDS & ACCREDITATION

 ACCREDITATION FOR GAP YEAR CONSULTANTS

-In order to become a GYA Accredited Consultant, a consultant must demonstrate proficiency in the entire process of facilitating high-quality gap year referrals.
-This includes a history of working with at least 125 gap year students.
+In order to become a GYA Accredited Consultant, a consultant must demonstrate proficiency in the entire process of facilitating high-quality gap year referrals, including a history of working with at least 125 gap year students.
 Additionally, each Accredited Consultant must demonstrate care with student mentorship, program and placement vetting, intake forms, student support mechanisms, and a deep commitment to the field of gap year education.

 Each individual consultant must pass the accreditation process to become an Accredited Gap Year Consultant, even if they work within an agency of other accredited consultants, in order to emphasize the importance of individual relationship-building with students and families.
 Upon accreditation, a gap year consultant is issued GYA’s Seal of Accreditation and offered a profile on GYA’s Accredited Consultant webpage.